Marwan Moussa: Career

-He received three prestigious awards at the All Africa Music Awards (AFRIMA) in Dakar, Senegal, including Best Rapper, Best Lyricist, Best Hip-Hop Artist, and Breakthrough Artist of the Year.
+He received two awards at the All Africa Music Awards (AFRIMA) in Dakar, Senegal, Best African Rapper/Lyricist and Best Duo or Group in African Hip Hop.

 In August 2022, Marwan participated in an African fusion remix of the hit song "Pasoori" by Ali Sethi on Coke Studio Africa, which featured a blend of Nigerian Afrobeats, Egyptian rap, and Pakistani vocals.

 Spotify data from 2023 showed Marwan Moussa as the third most streamed Arabic hip-hop artist of all time across the Middle East and North Africa (MENA) region.

 In 2023, he was featured as a co-writer and performer in the single "Rajieen", a collaboration with 24 artists from 11 Middle Eastern and North African countries.
-The song was created to raise awareness of the Palestinian struggle amid the 2023 Israel-Hamas war.
+The song was created to raise awareness of the Palestinian struggle amid the 2023 Gaza war.

-Acting

-Marwan Moussa is currently making his acting debut in the film *Smokey Eyes*, starring alongside Hassan Abu El-Rous and directed by Ali Ali, who also directed his "Tesla" music video.